Write a function called mergeArrays that combines two arrays into one.

 Tests

 Remember how this works?
-Create a solution file (like preflight.js
+Create a solution file (like preflight.js) and a

-s the solution file and gives the object a name (we use fn
+requires the solution file and gives the object a name (we use fn in our

 tests).